A company was fined 10 million dirhams for being convicted of “fictitious Emiratisation” of 113 citizens

-The Abu Dhabi Misdemeanor Court has fined a private company AED 10 million for violating the standards and controls of the decisions regulating Emiratisation in private sector companies and for evading the achievement of Emiratisation targets by appointing 113 citizens in a fictitious manner.
+The Abu Dhabi Misdemeanor Court has fined a private company AED 10 million for violating the standards and regulations of the decisions regulating Emiratisation in private sector companies, and for evading the achievement of Emiratisation targets by appointing 113 citizens in a fictitious manner.

 The details of the case go back to the Ministry of Human Resources and Emiratisation monitoring the company’s serious violations regarding Emiratisation procedures, and referring it to the Public Prosecution in Abu Dhabi to investigate the incident of committing a violation of fictitious Emiratisation and non-compliance with the policies of employing Emirati cadres in the private sector according to the “Nafis” program, which provides benefits and privileges aimed at enhancing the participation of citizens in work in private companies.